GIfatahTH/states_rebuilder/README.md

 # Examples:

 * [**States_rebuilder from A to Z using global functional injection**](https://github.com/GIfatahTH/states_rebuilder/wiki/00-functional_injection)

+* Here are two **must-read examples** that detail the concepts of states_rebuilder with global functional injection and highlight where states_rebuilder shines compared to existing state management solutions.
+  1. [Example 1](https://github.com/GIfatahTH/states_rebuilder/blob/master/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence).
+TODO MVC example based on the [Flutter architecture examples](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to account for dynamic theming and app localization.
+The state will be persisted locally using Hive, SharedPreferences, and Sqflite.
+  2. [Example 2](https://github.com/GIfatahTH/states_rebuilder/blob/master/examples/ex_009_1_4_ca_todo_mvc_with_state_persistence_and_user_auth) The same examples as above adding the possibility for a user to sin up and log in.
+A user will only see their own todos.
+The log in will be made with a token which, once expired, the user will be automatically disconnected.

 ## Basics:
 Since you are new to `states_rebuilder`, this is the right place for you to explore.
 The order below is tailor-made for you 😃: